At a glance:

 - Salesforce customers not using the CRM software's pioneering capabilities will find the price increases further contribute to a price premium that does not deliver an effective ROI.
 They may seek to negotiate the CRM renewal or consider an alternative.

 Negotiation Best Practices when Renewing Salesforce

 For many Salesforce customers the Customer Relationship Management (CRM) software renewal is a routine event.
-They renew their CRM subscription at a slightly increased price.
+They simply renew their CRM subscription at a slightly increased price.
 CRM price escalations are minimal if they previously locked in contractual protections such as price caps.
 If they didn't, CRM price increases are likely to be higher.